 One of the skills our third grader has been working on is putting words in alphabetical or ABC order.
 We've done several hands-on activities for this skill, but I decided to use our mixed-up fairy tale character names on an ABC Order printable.
 Jonah loved this!
 He thought it was funny that I mixed up all the characters.
 Since there are a few letters that have two words, this was a perfect opportunity to teach him to look at the second letter to help determine the correct word order.
 For example, Goldilocks/Giant and Jack/Jill.

 To help him stay in order, he marked off letters as he worked his way through the alphabet.
-By using the characters from the books we were currently reading, Jonah was more engaged (let’s face it: ABC order can be a little boring).
-Feel free to download this free printable below.
+By using the characters from the books we were currently reading, Jonah was more engaged (let's face it: ABC order can be a little boring).
+Feel free to download this free printable to use with your child.

 Fairy Tale Map Skills

 Jonah has LOVED looking at The Once Upon A Time Map Book and practicing his map skills.
 The illustrations in this one are beautiful!
 He practiced using the following map skills: following directions using a compass rose, map quadrants, reading a map key, finding landmarks, etc. This has tied in PERFECTLY to the geography books he's already been reading and the map skills he'll be learning this year in our homeschool curriculum.